Fighting for Compensation for Injured Workers in Louisiana

 Getting injured at work or sick on the job can mean you’re out of work for weeks, months, or even years.
 And when you lose the paychecks you and your family depend on, paying for your medical bills and day-to-day living expenses can seem difficult or even impossible.

-At Dudley DeBosier, our workers’ compensation lawyers know how uncertain your life can be when you can’t work.
-That’s why we’ll do everything we can to get you the workers’ compensation benefits you need to recover.
+At Dudley DeBosier, our Louisiana workers’ compensation lawyers know how uncertain your life can feel when you can’t work.
+That’s why we’ll do everything we can to get you the workers’ compensation benefits you need.
 Just dial (866) 897-8495 or fill out a free initial consultation form, and let us put our years of legal experience to work for you.

-Filing a Workers’ Compensation Claim after Being Hurt on the Job
+Filing a Workers’ Compensation Claim After A Work Injury

 Employers may deny a workers’ compensation claim for a number of reasons, including:

-- They deny that the accident occurred on the job
+- Denying that the accident occurred on the job

-- They accuse the employee of fabricating or lying about the injury
+- Accusing the employee of fabricating or lying about the injury

-- They blame the injury on the employee’s preexisting condition
+- Blaming the injury on the employee’s preexisting condition

 If the workers’ comp insurance company denies your claim, you do not have to give up your right to workers’ compensation benefits.
-You have the option to appeal in court.
-There are several avenues you can take to move your claim forward the case of a denial.
+You have the option of filing a disputed claim for compensation via a form 1008 .

-Once the insurer has received notice of your continued claim, a hearing occurs in which both parties have an opportunity to present evidence, state their case and attempt to discount the other party’s argument.
-This hearing is overseen by a workers’ compensation judge, who mails out a decision to both parties within 30 days of the hearing’s conclusion.
+Once the insurer has received notice of your continued claim, your case will be set for a hearing during which both parties have an opportunity to present evidence, state their case and attempt to discount the other party’s argument.
+This hearing is overseen by a workers’ compensation judge who mails out a decision to both parties within 30 days of the hearing’s conclusion.

 Types of Workplace Accidents We Handle, From Baton Rouge to New Orleans to Shreveport

-Some of the common types of injuries our attorneys handle include:
+Some of the most common types of work injuries our attorneys handle include:

-- Head injuries, including concussions or traumatic brain injuries (TBIs) from falling objects
+- Head injuries, including concussions or traumatic brain injuries (TBIs) caused by falling objects

 - Bone injuries and amputated or crushed limbs